As lockdowns ease, some countries report new infection peaks

 Indian air force helicopters showered flower petals on hospitals in several cities to thank doctors, nurses and police at the forefront of the battle against the pandemic.

-The country’s number of confirmed cases neared 40,000 as the population of 1.3 billion marked the 40th day of a nationwide lockdown.
+The country’s confirmed cases neared 40,000 as the lockdown of its 1.3 billion people was extended two more weeks, but with some measures relaxed.
 The official death toll reached 1,323.

 And in Mexico City, where authorities expect infections to peak next week, workers will turn the Hernandez Rodriguez Formula 1 racecourse into a temporary hospital for COVID-19 patients.
 The paddocks and suites along the front straightaway will have eight hospital modules with 24 beds each.
 The pits will be used as offices for consultations.

-Government have reported the virus has infected 3.5 million people and killed more than 247,000 worldwide, including more than 67,000 dead in the United States, according to a count by Johns Hopkins University.
+Governments have reported 3.5 million infections and more than 247,000 deaths, including more than 67,000 dead in the United States, according to a count by Johns Hopkins University.
+Deliberately concealed outbreaks, low testing rates and the severe strain the disease has placed on health care systems mean the true scale of the pandemic is undoubtedly much greater.

-All the numbers are considered to be undercounts, due to testing issues, the problems of counting deaths in a pandemic and deliberate concealment by some governments.

-Moritsugu reported from Beijing, Gorondi from Budapest, Hungary, and Kirka from London.
+Gorondi reported from Budapest, Hungary, and Kirka from London.
 Associated Press journalists around the world contributed to this report.